 Apply a recommended tire protectant after cleaning.
 Like rubber roofs, tires can degrade when protectants with petroleum, ammonia or alcohol are used so pay careful attention to the ingredients and recommended uses of the product you are considering.
 Use tire covers to protect against exposure while the RV is in storage.

-Step 5: Clean the Awning
+Wash an RV - Step 5: Clean the Awning

 Brush off any debris on your awning before starting the wet cleanse.
 Because of the material, sometimes water is all that is needed to adequately clean the awning.
 Use the soft brush again to touch up trouble spots.
 Apply care, as the acrylic coating can be worn off if scrubbed too hard.

 Sometimes a chemical awning cleaner is necessary to get hard stuck-on grime.
 It is critical that you thoroughly rinse off any cleaners to avoid degradation while the awning is stored.
 There are also available protectants that can be used after washing to prevent dirt buildup and reduce susceptibility to breakdown.

 Regardless of how intensive your cleaning solution, always be sure to dry out the awning before storing it.
 Awnings with any amount of moisture can easily develop mold and mildew while they are wrapped up in storage.